 How do you know a sourdough starter is ready to make bread?

+There are a few ways to tell if your sourdough starter is mature enough to make a loaf of bread.
+First, after you feed it, it should about double in size and get really bubbly within 4-12 hours.
 Second, if your starter passes the float test, it is ready to bake.
 The float test is where you take a small dollop of starter and place it in a small jar of room temperature water.
-If it floats, it means it is ready to start some bread dough.ย
+If it floats, it means it is ready to make sourdough bread

 Sharing is caring!